polaris108/TruBudget/docs/operation-administration/installation/create-new-network/create-new-docker-compose.md

 Make sure that the following ports are not blocked by other processes: `3000`, `8080`, `8090`, `9000`, `8081`, `7447`, `7448`.
 Also make sure that IPv4 subnet mask `172.21.0.0/24` is free to use on your computer.

-If the subnet mask or some ports are already used by other proccesses or programs, you can easily change the port in the `.env` file that is located in `/scripts/operations/`.
+If the subnet mask or some ports are already used by other processes or programs, you can easily change the port in the `.env` file that is located in `/scripts/operations/`.

 ### Verify version of TruBudget